William04A/pispeedtest/README.md

   ` ` `
   pip install beautifulsoup4
    ` ` `
+  For PiSpeedtest result image generation, the library "Pillow" is used.
+"Pillow" can be installed with pip:
+  ` ` `
+  pip install Pillow
+   ` ` `
 ### Release notes
 **See the code history for more information.**
 **V2.5 (previously 2.3, but changed to 2.5 because of more changes than planned.
 In beta.):**

 - Two new options: different initial speedtest measuring and different speedtest results text formatting.
+These options makes PiSpeedtest even more customzieable and easy to use.
 - Better error handling.
 - The "check for updates" - function now finds and tells you about beta versions.
+It also displays release notes for future versions if those are found.
+- A new feature which most likely will be fully integraded to PiSpeedtest 3.0 is image generation.
+Now, PiSpeedtest can generate a custom image which is saved in PiSpeedtest\Images\Speedtestresultimages.
+The images shows an approximate max speed, minimum speed and ping times  for each speedtest.
+This feature is currently in beta and will be updated in the future. **For custom image generation, please install the library "Pillow" using "pip install Pillow".**
+- Configuration files are now integrated into the main application.
 - More improvements, additions and fixes.

 **V2.0.1**